 Leaving Champex-Lac for Trient you will walk over the Fenêtre d’Arpette (2665m) from where you will descend along the Glacier du Trient.
 Trient (1300m) is a village on the pass road between Martigny and Chamonix.
 In the event of bad weather, there is an alternative route from Arpette to Trient via Champex-d’en Haut.
 This route takes in cool forests and beautiful alpine meadows that take you to the Col de la Forclaz, another important link between Switzerland and France.
 On this walk, you can enjoy stunning panoramic views as it reaches 2050m.

+After breakfast, you will take the train or bus back to Argentière to start your walk.
 Today’s walk is quite long, so start early!
 Beginning the walk, you will pass through the pretty village of Les Frasserands with the typical wooden houses of the French Alps.
 After the stunning botanical edged path, you start the ascent into the Aiguilles Rouges Natural Park.
-Here you have the choice whether you wish to continue the climb up to Lac Blanc (it does involve climbing an iron ladder, best not to do if you do not have a head for heights) or descend into La Flegere.
-The route is very panoramic, in front of you views of the Mont Blanc massif, with the Aiguille Verte, the Drus, the Aiguille du Midi, Mont Blanc du Tacul and Mont Blanc to name but a few!
-When you arrive in Planpraz a cable car will take you down to Chamonix, (bear in mind the last one is at 5pm!).
+Here you have the choice of whether you wish to continue the climb up to Lac Blanc (it does involve climbing an iron ladder, best not to do if you do not have a head for heights) or descend into La Flegere.
+The route is very panoramic, in front of you views of the Mont Blanc massif, with the Aiguille Verte, the Drus, the Aiguille du Midi, Mont Blanc du Tacul, and Mont Blanc to name but a few!
+When you arrive in Planpraz a cable car will take you down to Chamonix, (bear in mind the last one is at 5 pm!).
 If you are tired or short of time you can also take the cable car at La Flegere so, please take due consideration of the time.

 There are 2 options for today’s walk: